can light bulbs kill bees

 Why are bees attracted to light bulbs?

-Light acts as a kind of stimulant for bees, the system by which a bee is drawn to light is called positive phototaxis.
-The positive indicates the bee’s movement towards the light source, in stark contrast animals that actively move away from light are undertaking negative phototaxis.
+Light acts as a kind of stimulant for bees; the system by which a bee is drawn to light is called positive phototaxis.

-Positive phototaxis becomes more prevalent as bees mature, young bees will spend the first 2-3 weeks of their life within the hive, as their attraction to light increases their instincts will naturally encourage them to leave the hive and to either forage or mate.
+But as their attraction to light increases, their instincts will naturally encourage them to leave the hive and to either forage or mate.

-Bees as a majority are inactive at night.
-The setting sun is an indicator for bees to return to the hive or nest so it’s unlikely any bees will seek out light sources after the sun has set.
+Bees, as a majority, are inactive at night.
+The setting sun is an indicator for bees to return to the hive or nest, so it’s unlikely any bees will seek out light sources after the sun has set.

-Young bees have been observed to stay active during the night but their need to stay within the hive and lack of proper flying skills will mean they are very unlikely to venture out past dark.
+Young bees have been observed to stay active during the night, but their need to stay within the hive and lack of proper flying skills will mean they are very unlikely to venture out past dark.

 In some cases where the hive or nest is exposed to artificial light, the bees within may struggle to identify the lack of natural light and continue to forage in the surrounding area.
-This could lead to some bees becoming attracted to artificial light and expiring due to exhaustion or heat.

-This can lead to severe consequences for the colony as a whole, if bees can’t clearly understand when to stop foraging they run the risk of severe exhaustion.
-Due to the calories required to fly and maintain a healthy body temperature bees only have approximately 40 minutes’ worth of food stored at any one time.
+This can lead to severe consequences for the colony as a whole.
+If bees can’t clearly understand when to stop foraging, they run the risk of severe exhaustion.

 Hot light bulbs and light bulb fittings can kill bees on rare occasions.
 If you have managed hives in your garden or on your property, ensure they are removed from any artificial light.